mgage/standalone-question-renderer_stalled-ruby-front-end/README.md

 Project
 ------------
+This was a hackathon project for a computer science class in fall 2012 taught by Prof. Chen Ding.
+A fair amount of progress was made in creating a Ruby front end in one day of hacking but the project remains unfinished.
+It might be an interesting starting place for someone interested in finishing the job.
+See also the repos  mgage/standaloneProblemRenderer for a similar idea but with a perl front end.
+It is under more active construction.
+The most active project along this line is the file sendXMLRPC.pl in openwebwork/webwork2/clients.
+All of these are designed to cement the API between PG and some front end (e.g. webwork2).

 Put a Ruby webserver front end on the PG renderer so that the client can send a .pg file, have it rendered and